mcdominik/website/src/content/posts/en/guides/every-display-explained.md

 ---
-title: Every Display Type Explained in 5 Minutes
+title: Which Display Should I Buy?
 h1: Every Display Type Explained in 5 Minutes
 description: A quick guide explaining different display types and their features.
 date: "2025-10-01"